NASA’s OSIRIS-REx Spacecraft Adjusts Speed In Hot Pursuit Of Dangerous Asteroid Bennu

 Four More To Go

-While the DSM-2 cost the space probe about 28.2 pounds (12.8 kilograms) of fuel, the procedure is a necessary step that sets the stage for another type of maneuvers designed to facilitate its approach to Bennu, stated NASA officials.
+While the DSM-2 cost the space probe about 28.2 pounds (12.8 kilograms) of fuel, the procedure is a necessary step that sets the stage for another type of maneuver designed to facilitate its approach to Bennu, stated NASA officials.

 “The thruster burn put the spacecraft on course for a series of asteroid-approach maneuvers to be executed this fall that will culminate with the spacecraft’s scheduled arrival at asteroid Bennu on December 3.”

-The asteroid-approach maneuvers number four procedures in total and are scheduled to take place this fall, with the first one slated for early October.
+There will be four asteroid-approach maneuver procedures in total, and are scheduled to take place this fall, with the first one slated for early October.
 Called Asteroid Approach Maneuver 1 (AAM-1), the procedure will help OSIRIS-REx reduce its speed relative to Bennu from 1,130 mph to 320 mph (1,820 to 515 km/h).